tamilzh2018/kode-kloud-test/Linux.md

 # Q9 Script Execution Permissions
-In a bid to automate backup processes, the xFusionCorp Industries sysadmin team has developed a new bash script named xfusioncorp.sh.
+In a bid to automate backup processes, the xFusionCorp Industries sysadmin team has developed a new  script named xfusioncorp.sh.
 While the script has been distributed to all necessary servers, it lacks executable permissions on App Server 2 within the Stratos Datacenter.

 Your task is to grant executable permissions to the /tmp/xfusioncorp.sh script on App Server 2.
 Additionally, ensure that all users have the capability to execute it.
 Ans: